Record keeping format and templates

 • are readily available to an authorised officer on request.

-Records may be made by a third party (such as a supervisor or assistant) or through automated data logging, but it's up to the chemical user to make sure they are accurate and are kept for the required period.
+Records may be made by a third party (such as a supervisor or assistant) or through automated data logging, but the chemical user must make sure records are accurate and are kept for the required period.

 You can use the following templates to keep records of your chemical use or supply.